nedbat/coveragepy/doc/source.rst

 If the source option is specified, only code in those locations will be measured.
-Specifying the source option also enables coverage.py to report on unexecuted files, since it can search the source tree for files that haven't been measured at all.
+Specifying the source option also enables coverage.py to report on un-executed files, since it can search the source tree for files that haven't been measured at all.
 Only importable files (ones at the root of the tree, or in directories with a ``__init__.py`` file) will be considered.
 Files with unusual punctuation in their names will be skipped (they are assumed to be